eldr-io/hastl/README.md

 </p>
 <p align="left"><b>Live reloading with GHCID</b> - since we're writing almost all of our code in the backend, hastl uses GHCID to instantly reload your project as you make changes
 </p>
-<p align="left"><b>Integration testing with TestContainers (COMING SOON)</b> - hastl uses <a href="https://testcontainers.com">testcontainers</a> to spin up a database on the fly to run integration tests and give you confidence in your business logic
+<p align="left"><b>Integration testing with TestContainers</b> - hastl uses <a href="https://testcontainers.com">testcontainers</a> to spin up a database on the fly to run integration tests and give you confidence in your business logic
 </p>